Oral Diabetes Medicines That Can Cause Low Blood SugarSkip to the navigation

 - Glyburide (DiaBeta, Glynase, Micronase)

-Meglitinides help the pancreas make insulin.
+Meglitinides help the pancreas release insulin.
 They may cause low blood sugar.

 - Nateglinide (Starlix)

 Alpha-glucosidase inhibitors lower your blood sugar.
 They do this by slowing the digestion of carbohydrates.